-Typically, a neck lift, also called a platysmaplasty or cervicoplasty, is done in conjunction with liposuction, facelift, brow lift, or other surgeries, therefore the time in surgery will vary accordingly.
-Your exact procedure will depend on your desired results and your own personal circumstances.
-Patients must be in good general health, both physically and mentally.
+Typically, a neck lift, also called a platysmaplasty or cervicoplasty, is done in conjunction with liposuction, facelift, brow lift, or other surgeries.
+Therefore, the time in surgery will vary accordingly.

-- excess fat: Liposuction is the most common method of removing excess fat below the chin.
+Liposuction is the most common method of removing excess fat below the chin.
 If you are undergoing multiple procedures during your neck lift, it is very common for plastic surgeons to begin with liposuction.
-This is a discussion you will have with your physician during your pre-operative discussions.
-This fleshy flap of skin forms underneath your neck as a result of excess fat, loose skin, and weak muscles.
-The often considered “easy fix” is liposuction.
-It is performed under local anesthesia as a quick fix.
-The simple half-hour procedure is a series of small incisions made behind the ears or below the chin; excess fat is then vacuumed out via tiny suction tubes.
+The simple half-hour procedure, performed under local anesthesia, involves a series of small incisions made behind the ears or below the chin; excess fat is then vacuumed out via tiny suction tubes.

 A face lift or direct neck lift may also be needed to remove the “turkey neck,” or excess anterior neck skin that remains after neck liposuction.
 Your surgeon will make incisions for trimming parts of the skin and lifting it into place.

 What results can I expect?

 After your neck lift surgery, your surgeon will fit you with a compression bandage that you will have to wear for at least one week, unless instructed otherwise.
 It’s important to follow instructions to ensure proper recovery.